nd265/clustering/_sources/clustering.md

 penguin_clust_ks
 ```

 If we wanted to get one of the clusterings out of the column in the data frame, we could use a familiar friend: `.iloc` property.
-And then to extract the `inertia` or any other attribute of the cluster object, we can simply access it using the `.` operator.
+And then to extract the `inertia` or any other attribute of the cluster object, we can simply access it using the dot `.` operator.
 Below, we will extract the details of the cluster object, where `k=2`

 ```{code-cell} ipython3